-Doykeit zine— all three!
+Doykeit zine— all four!

 Doykeit is a submissions-based zine that speaks to the cross-sections of Jewish and queer identification, and how this may inform anti-Zionist or Palestinian-solidarity politics.
 The concept of “doykeit”–Yiddish for “hereness”–is taken from the pre-World War II Polish-Jewish group The Bund, who believed that Jews have both a right and a political commitment to live and work for change in the “here and now”.